emf-creaf/medfate/reference/growth.md

-- `"CarbonBalance"`: A data frame where different stand-level carbon balance components (gross primary production, maintenance respiration, synthesis respiration and net primary production), all in g C · m-2.
+- `"CarbonBalance"`: A data frame where different stand-level carbon balance components (gross primary production, maintenance respiration, synthesis respiration, net primary production, heterotrophic respiration and net ecosystem exchange.), all in g C · m-2.

 - `"BiomassBalance"`: A data frame with the daily values of stand biomass balance components (in g dry · m-2.